Private vs Resident-Owned Parks

 At the time of retirement most seniors want the comfort of knowing what their costs 'are going to be'.
 Those living on primarily fixed incomes do not want to get hit by inflationary pressures in later years.

 Of course economic forces will affect all properties and all properties are subject to swings in the marketplace.
-But the huge baby boomer market that may soon impact all retirement facilities could easily drive up prices in the fairly near future.

-- Security in Participation
+Security in Participation

 As a shareholder in a resident-owned park you have both the right and the opportunity to participate in the decision-making process.